yashsavani/Advanced-Foundations-of-ML/include/03_core_math.md

 - Congruence modulo m,
 - Properties of congruence,
 - Congruence classes,
-- Cancelling when dividing by relative prime of modulus,
+- Canceling when dividing by relative prime of modulus,
 - Divisibility tests, and
 - Multiplicative inverses.